 While we know that recycling is an effective way to reduce the immense amounts of waste that we have produced, there are many misconceptions around the recycling process.
 People question whether it’s worth the time and energy to recycle, whether products made from recycled materials work or are of acceptable quality and how much waste is actually recycled.
-Here are 6 myths about recycling that you need to know:
+In celebration of Global Recycling Day on March 18, here are 6 myths about recycling that you need to know:

 Myth 1: Items Made From Different Materials Must be Sorted